 Important environmental and community benefits of the outcomes of the Stormwater Management Plan are also identified including:

 - Improved quality of stormwater discharge into marine receiving waters;

 - Beneficial re-use of stormwater, particularly for greening of urban open space areas;

 - Creek rehabilitation and protection of biodiversity; and

 - Improved recreational amenity in open space areas traversed by watercourses.

-The works present urban renewal opportunities to enable communities to better use the land corridors through which stormwater is designed to be conveyed, ie linear parks, wetlands and shared use paths.
+The works outlined in the Stormwater Management Plan present urban renewal opportunities that enable communities to better use the land corridors through which stormwater is designed to be conveyed — for example linear parks, wetlands and shared use paths.